zynewave/podium-library/Guides/podium-guide.md

 *   **File path**: If the project has been saved, this field shows the full file path of the project file.
 *   **Project window image file**: If an image file is specified, it will be painted as wallpaper on the project page.
 If the image is smaller than the page, it will be tiled to fill the entire page.
 Use the **...** button to open a file dialog for selecting an image file.
 You can also drag and drop image files from a Windows file explorer onto the Podium project window to set the wallpaper image.
 *   **Track timeline image file**: If an image file is specified, it will be painted as wallpaper on the tracks timeline area in arrangement editors.
-*   **Track image opacity**: A value lower than 100% will draw the image blended with the timeline fill color of the current color setup.
+*   **Track image opacity**: A value lower than 100% will draw the image blended with the timeline fill color of the current color theme.
-*   **Dye track image with timeline fill color**: This option combined with the opacity setting can help tone down the image and make it blend in with your current Podium color setup.
+*   **Dye track image with timeline fill color**: This option combined with the opacity setting can help tone down the image and make it blend in with your current Podium color theme.

 The specified image files are stored as file references in the project file.
 If the image files are located in the folder or a subfolder of where the project file is saved, the image file references are stored with a file path relative to the project folder.
 This ensures that the image files still can be loaded with the project if you later on move or rename the project folder.